-Welcome to John Muir College and to the 2017-2018 academic year!
+Welcome to John Muir College and to the 2018-2019 academic year!
 As a new freshman, you are now part of a college tradition of which you can be very proud.
 UC San Diego's founders envisioned the new university campus as a federation of small interdisciplinary colleges, each distinct in focus and philosophy.
 Muir College's establishment in 1967 as the second college marked a significant step toward achieving this vision.
 In designing the curriculum, the college's founding faculty started from a concept of education that emphasized involvement, creativity, and independent study-a concept epitomized in the man for whom the college was named: John Muir.

 Explorer, nature writer, conservationist, and founder of the Sierra Club, Muir wrote of his own years as a university student: "I did not take the regular course of studies, but instead picked out what I thought would be most useful to me, particularly chemistry, which opened a new world, and mathematics and physics, a little Greek and Latin, botany and geology . . .
-[Then] I wandered away on a glorious botanical and geological excursion, which has lasted nearly fifty years and is not yet completed, always happy and free, poor and rich, without thought of a diploma or of making a name . . ."
-Though Muir's educational program is not intended to discourage you from getting a diploma, it does give you the freedom to select the general education courses most suited to your own interests and goals.
+[Then] I wandered away on a glorious botanical and geological excursion, which has lasted nearly fifty years and is not yet completed, always happy and free, poor and rich, without thought of a diploma or of making a name . . . " Though Muir's educational program is not intended to discourage you from getting a diploma, it does give you the freedom to select the general education courses most suited to your own interests and goals.
 And the ultimate goal of Muir College is to inspire you to become a life-long learner who, like John Muir, uses knowledge to make life more rewarding for yourself and for your community.

 The Muir College tradition is powerfully expressed in its current students, who combine high academic achievement with active involvement in their community.
 Muir has more student organizations than any other UC San Diego college.
 It is also the most popular college among freshman applicants, receiving more than 20 applications for each available space.
 This means that you belong to a select community of talented students.
 I hope this coming year will bring you the many rewards available here: the excitement of learning new things and making new friends, the satisfaction of academic accomplishment, and the pleasures of working with others.
-And last but not least, I hope that you will have plenty of just plain fun-that, too, is an important Muir tradition!
+And last but not least.